Yang Guifei: Death

 Yang Guozhong and An Lushan soon were in conflict, and Yang Guozhong repeatedly acted provocatively, such as arresting and executing staff members from An's mansion in Chang'an.

 In 755, An finally rebelled and marched his troops toward the capital.
 In order to try to placate the populace, which believed that Yang Guozhong's conflict with An Lushan had provoked the rebellion, Emperor Xuanzong considered passing the throne to his crown prince, Li Heng.
-Yang Guozhong, who was not on good terms with the prince, feared this development, and persuaded Consort Yang and her sisters, the Ladies of Han, Guo, and Qin, to speak against it.
+Yang Guozhong, who was not on good terms with the prince, feared this development, and persuaded Yang Guifei and her sisters, the Ladies of Han, Guo, and Qin, to speak against it.
 Emperor Xuanzong, for the time being, did not abdicate the throne.

 In 756, Yang Guozhong forced General Geshu Han to engage An Lushan, at least partly out of fear that the general himself might attempt to usurp the throne.
 Geshu Han was defeated and Tong Pass, the last major imperial defense, fell to An's forces.
 With the situation becoming desperate, Yang Guozhong suggested fleeing to Chengdu, the capital of Jiannan Circuit.
-On 14 July, Emperor Xuanzong, along with Consort Yang, her family, and his immediate clan members, secretly left Chang'an, heading toward Chengdu.
+On 14 July, Emperor Xuanzong, along with Yang Guifei, her family, and his immediate clan members, secretly left Chang'an, heading toward Chengdu.
 With him were Yang Guozhong, his fellow chancellor Wei Jiansu, the official Wei Fangjin (魏方進), the general Chen Xuanli, and some eunuchs and ladies in waiting close to him.

-On 15 July, Emperor Xuanzong's cortege reached Mawei Courier Station (馬嵬驛 (Mǎwéi Yì), in modern Xianyang, Shaanxi).
+On 15 July, Emperor Xuanzong's cortege reached Mawei Station (馬嵬驛 (Mǎwéi Yì), in modern Xianyang, Shaanxi).
 The imperial guards were hungry and angry at Yang Guozhong.
 Tibetan emissaries, who had followed the emperor, were also complaining to Yang Guozhong that they had not been fed.
 General Chen Xuanli believed that Yang Guozhong's actions had provoked this disaster and reported to Li Heng that he planned to accuse Yang Guozhong.